-Torrenting is faster than protocols like hypertext transfer protocol (HTTP) and file transfer protocol (FTP) because you can download files simultaneously instead of one at a time.
+Iorrenting is a popular peer-to-peer (P2P) file sharing process that allows users to share and download files from others on a network.
+It is faster than protocols like hypertext transfer protocol (HTTP) and file transfer protocol (FTP) because you can download files simultaneously instead of one at a time.
+But, is torrenting safe?

 While there are legitimate uses for torrenting, there are also some risks that you should be aware of.

 In this article, we’ll look at ways that you can torrent safely and go over some of the most common concerns associated with it.
-We’ll also look at how you can protect yourself with a virtual private network (VPN) and share our top picks.
+We will also look at how you can protect yourself with a virtual private network (VPN) and share our top picks.

 Is torrenting safe?